kieranhm/calculator/design.md

 ## CLIENT-SERVER ARCHITECTURE

 The application will have a client and a server.
 The client will take user input and send it to the server.
-The server will parse and process user input (solve the expressions the user give the client either the result of the expression or an output an error if any expressoin is invalid).
+The server will parse and process user input (solve the expressions the user give the client either the result of the expression or an output an error if any expression is invalid).
 The client will display user output in the input tab of the calculator.

+# COMPILER DESIGN

+This program will use many techniques found in compiler design.
+Simply put, when web forms send messages to servers, they send them as strings.
+However to evaluate equations, we need to interpret them as a set of numbers and operations.
+To do this, we need to compile these strings using techniques such as lexing and parsign.

+## LEXING

+Lexing is a technique by which a string is broken up into tokens.
+It's also a good way to catch and handle errors.
+I will decide which inputs are valid and invalid.
+I want the program to accept the following inputs:

+- number
+- neg_sign, number
+- number, operand, number, (operand, number) * n
+- neg_sign, number, operand, number
+- number, operand, neg_sign, number
+- neg_sign, number, operand, neg_sign, number

+I want the program to reject the following inputs:

+- any input that doesn't end with a number
+- any input that doesn't start with a number or a neg_sign
+- any input with more than one operand in between numbers

+To do this, I will design a DFA.

 ## PARSING